storj/storj/docs/design/storagenode-graceful-exit-ui.md

 ## Abstract

-A Storage Node operator needs the ability to request a Graceful Exit on a per Satellite basis.
+A Storage Node operator needs the ability to request a Graceful Exit per Satellite basis.
+This document describes how the graceful exit interfaces with the operator.

 ## Background

-The Storage Node operator needs a way to initiate a Graceful Exit without assistance from the Satellite operator.
+The Storage Node operator needs:
+- a way to initiate graceful exit,
+- a way to monitor graceful exit progress, and
+- terminate graceful exit without escrow.

 ## Design

-Provide storagenode CLI command to initiate a Graceful Exit.
-The command should present a list of Satellites to exit and a way to select an individual Satellite.
-On selection, the command should ask for confirmation before initiating the exit.
+Add a command `storagenode exit-satellite` to initiate a Graceful Exit.

+The command should present a list of satellites to exit.
+The user needs to type the satellite domain name to start exiting.
+Note, remember to only list satellites that we haven't exited.

+The satellite list should contain:
+- domain name,
+- node ID, and
+- how much data is being stored.

-Once the exit is initiated, the exit process cannot be cancelled.
+Once the exit is initiated the command returns.
+The graceful exit process cannot be cancelled.

+Initiating an graceful exit adds an entry with `satellite_id`, `initiated_at`, and `starting_disk_usage` to `graceful_exit_status` table. `starting_disk_usage` is loaded from `pieces.Service`.
+The graceful exit service starts a new worker for exiting, if one doesn't already exist.

+TODO: how to show exit progress

+TODO: how to terminate graceful exit?

 ## Rationale

-[A discussion of alternate approaches and the trade offs, advantages, and disadvantages of the specified approach.]
+We could use a design based on writing a number and then asking for confirmation.
+However, by requesting to type the domain name, it acts as a confirmation.

+For `exit-satellite` command it could stay up and show exiting progress.
+However, exit could take several days and the storage node may even restart during the process.

 ## Implementation

-- Add `gexit.exit_status` table
+- Add `graceful_exit_status` table and interfaces.
-- Add `gracefulexit initiate` command to storagenode CLI
+- Add `storagenode exit-satellite` command to storagenode CLI, which calls `gexit.Service.InitiateExit`.
-  - When executed, the user should be prompted with a numbered list of satellite IDs of whitelisted Satellites that have not been exited
-  - After selecting a satellite, the user should be prompted for a confirmation
-  - Once confirmed, the command should call the corresponding satellites `GracefulExit.Initiate` endpoint.
-See [Protocol for transferring pieces](storagenode-graceful-exit-protocol.md)
+	- Once initiated [protocol for transferring pieces](storagenode-graceful-exit-protocol.md) should start.
-  - Creates new `gexit.exit_status` entry with `satellite_id`, `initiated_at`, and `starting_disk_usage` (based on a SUM of `pieceinfo_.piece_size` for the satellite being exited)
-- Once initiated, the Graceful Exit Transfer service should start processing piece transfers.
-TODO: Details in new doc, or the protocol doc.
+- TODO: monitoring exit progress
+- TODO: terminating graceful exit?

-Create `exit_status`
+Create `graceful_exit_status`
 ```
-	model exit_status (
+	model graceful_exit_status (
 		key satellite_id

 		field satellite_id              blob not null